In-rae/Linux-Shell/README.md

 This is a reupload.
-Additional credit to my partner Malcolm Bell, credit to Colgate University for starter code. #Maze-Solver
+Additional credit to my partner Malcolm Bell, credit to Colgate University for starter code.

 # Linux Shell